|

 DIY Floating Kitchen Shelves: Want the look of large floating kitchen shelves but can’t afford them?
 DIY them with plumping supplies and 1″ x 12″ boards.

-It’s week 6 of this 7 week makeover for this fall’s One Room Challenge hosted by Calling It Home.
+It’s week 6 of this 7 week makeover for this fall’s One Room Challenge.
 Be sure to check out all the other bloggers progress at Calling It Home.
 I’ve been making over my kitchen and it’s almost done.
 Next week will be the big reveal, and I cannot wait to show you how great it looks!

 If you missed any of my updates you can catch up here: